Miguel-HH/Miguel-HH/README.md

 # Hi 👋

 - I studied civil engineering back in 2010.
 But one day, I learned to code and decided to switch careers.
-- I love it when someone uses an app I built and says, "Wow!
+- I love it when someone uses an app I built and says "Wow!
 I didn't know this was possible."
-- In 2022, I discovered ChatGPT, which inspired me to focus on using my skills as a full-stack developer to work on artificial intelligence projects.
+- In 2022, I discovered ChatGPT, which inspired me to focus on AI projects as a full-stack developer.

 ## EXPERIENCE